SoMa-Project/IMU/README.md

 Here you can find the PSoC firmware to be programmed in the IMU board.
 It handles the readings of up to 17 connected IMUs and allows the user to choose which sensors to read.
-Firmware version 1.0.0 allows to choose between accelerometers, gyroscopes and magnetometers or a combination of them.
+Firmware version 1.1 allows to choose between accelerometers, gyroscopes, magnetometers and temperature or a combination of them.

 Just open the project with PSoC Creator and upload it onto the board